-The minimum share of sustainable investments with social objective is 1.0 % of the Financial Product Net Asset Value.
+The Minimum share of sustainable investments with social objectives is 1% of the Financial Product Net Asset Value.
 The proportion of investments between environmental sustainable assets not aligned with EU Taxonomy and social sustainable assets is freely allocated and adds up to at least the total sustainable investments.